LJCGrant/StitchIT/README.md

 If making a plot that aligns the DMT image next to a section half image taken using the SHIL, cropped section half images should be downloaded from LIMS and placed in the section_half folder, there is no need to change the SHIL image file name. (this section will need to be uncommented and is found at the bottom of each script)

 The folder for section half images should be; section_half/>site</>core-section</>image.jpg< e.g. section_img/U1556B/55R-2/image.jpg

+Image normalization:
+If overlapping image frames are available, first define the x-axis pixel coordinates for the overlapping regions and input these coordinates into the overlap.csv template.